 The Student Teaching Experience (STE) will take place in the student's senior year.
 Application must be made during Level II, typically the junior year.
-Successful completion of the Educator Preparation Program at CCC involves academic, emotional, spiritual, and physical maturity.
-Candidates must demonstrate their teaching proficiency through successfully completing a 14 week comprehensive, professional classroom experience.
-Application should be made the first Friday in December of the year prior to the STE.
+Successful completion of the Teacher Education Program at CCCK involves academic, emotional, spiritual, and physical maturity.
+Candidates must demonstrate their teaching proficiency through successfully completing a 14-week comprehensive, professional classroom experience.
+Application should be made by the first Friday in December of the year prior to the STE.
 The procedures to follow are listed below:

-- 1. Maintain a cumulative GPA of 2.75 or higher. - Maintain a GPA of 3.0 in Professional Core course work. - Obtain a minimum grade of "C" in Field Experience. - Make application for the STE by completing and submitting the Level II Application for Student Teaching Experience form to the teacher education coordinator. - Provide reference using the required form, Level II Reference for Admission to Student Teaching Experience.
-The following reference is required: one faculty member in the candidate's content field - 6.
-Present Portfolio Project for Evaluation when requested by Department Chair. - Provide documentation of background check at entrance to program and/or the commencement of taking methods course. - 8.
+- 1. Maintain a cumulative GPA of 2.75 or higher. - 2.
+Maintain a GPA of 3.0 or higher in Professional Core course work. - 3.
+Obtain a minimum grade of "C" in Field Experience. - 4.
+Make application for the STE by completing and submitting the Level II Application Student

+Teaching Experience form to the teacher education coordinator.

+- 5. Provide reference using the required form, Level II Reference for Admission to Student Teaching Experience.
+The following reference is required: one faculty member in the candidate's content field. - 6.
+Present Portfolio Project for Evaluation when requested by Department Chair. - 7.
+Provide documentation of background check at entrance to program and/or the commencement of taking methods course. - 8.
 Proof of \$100,000 educators' liability insurance must be on file with the department coordinator. - 9.
-Philosophy Paper "My Philosophy of Education" - Complete all of the Professional Education Core Curriculum except ED-CC 410, Professional Practices in Education and ED-CC 450, Student Teaching Experience. - 11.
-Compliance with Central Christian College Community Expectations Covenant. - 12.
-Successfully pass criminal background check. - 13.
+Philosophy of Education Paper: "My Philosophy of Education" - Complete all of the Professional Education Core Curriculum except ED-CC 410, Professional Practices in Education and ED-CC 450, Student Teaching Experience. - 11.
+Central Christian College Community Expectations Covenant compliance. - 12.
+Background Self Disclosure - 13.
+Placement Survey - 14.
+Successfully pass criminal background check. - 15.
 Complete interview with Teacher Education Council and be approved for STE.